 - Deep breathing, with slow and full inhalation and exhalation

 When you’re super-busy, it’s easy to postpone doing things that bring you pleasure.
 You may see fun as a luxury.
 You’d be wrong, though!
 Part of being supportive of yourself is having fun.
 Engaging in enjoyable pastimes promotes relaxation and reduces stress, so you’ll function better overall.

 Dedicate some time each day to personalized recreation.
 Make a list of both quick and sustained activities you enjoy.
 Reading?
 Walking in the woods?
 Doing a crossword puzzle?
 Listening to music?
 Write down your favorites, and refer to them daily.

 On days when you’re really pressed, squeeze in a little fun.
 Play one game of solitaire or crank up the tunes and dance for five minutes.
 When you’ve got more time to spare, watch a movie or take a hike.
 Don’t just hope this diversion happens, though.
 Make a plan each day, and stick to it.

 Take these five suggestions, and start treating yourself as well as you treat other people!
-You’ll feel better, and that’ll make it easier and more enjoyable to be the helpful, supportive person you want to be.
+Being supportive of yourself will help you feel better, and that’ll make it easier and more enjoyable to be the helpful, supportive person you want to be.

 Follow Us On